e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-05-system-evolution.md

 solution - with tables carefully designed against the query, allowing the data to be read from memory almost all the time.

-[^4]: and probably part of know-how or trade secret - nothing eye-opening, but still.

 [ddata-problem]: {% post_url design/2020-11-30-eventsourcing-04-pre-flight-and-launch %}#distributed-data-not-performing-well

 ## Lazada integration